roydegeest/rakwireless-docs/docs/wisbase/rak5005-o/datasheet/README.md

 | Extended Temperature Range | –40º C | +25º C | +80º C |
 | Storage Temperature Range | –40º C | +25º C | +80º C |

+### Schematic Diagram

+The component schematics diagram of the RAK5005-Oare shown in figures 16 and 17 below:

+<rk-img
+  src="/assets/images/wisbase/rak5005-o/datasheet/16.schematic1.png"
+  width="100%"
+  caption="RAK5005-O Schematic Diagram"
+/>

+<rk-img
+  src="/assets/images/wisbase/rak5005-o/datasheet/17.schematic2.png"
+  width="100%"
+  caption="RAK5005-O Schematic Diagram"
+/>

+## Module Supported

-In this chapter, there is a brief introduction about WisBlock module.
-It can help you to understand and choose the module you want.
-About the detail of each module, please refer the reference manual of the respective module.
+This section discusses the brief introduction about WisBlock module.
+It helps you to understand and choose the module you want.
+About the detail of each module, refer the reference manual of the respective module.

-### Module Supported
-#### WisBlock Module in Production
+### WisBlock Module in Production

 RAK5005-O supports different kind of modules, according to the function and its the position on the RAK5005-O. These modules are classified into three categories: